cloudflare/cloudflare-docs/products/magic-transit/src/content/about/health-checks/tunnel.md

 There are three tunnel health states: **_Healthy_** tunnels are preferred to **_Degraded_** tunnels, and _Degraded_ tunnels are preferred to those that are **_Down_**.

-Magic Transit steers traffic to tunnels based on priorities you set when you [assign-tunnel-route-priorities](/set-up/provide-configuration-data/assign-tunnel-route-priorities) during the [onboarding process](/set-up/onboarding).
+Magic Transit steers traffic to tunnels based on priorities you set when you [assign tunnel route priorities](/set-up/provide-configuration-data/assign-tunnel-route-priorities) during the [onboarding process](/set-up/onboarding).

 Tunnel routes with lower values have priority over those with higher values.